robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <tr>
   <td class='col-md-3'>July 15, 2018</td>
   <td> I've got some new preprints.
 How's
   Deep BOO for a paper title?
 Here's <a href="/assets/wafr.pdf"> part I </a> of the paper.
+Part II shall be uploaded soon.
   </td>
 </tr>